2020sl/2020sl.github.io/README.md

 Also, I included the *Contact form* on this page just to add more elements to it (and to practice with an element I had never worked before), but I did not include the PHP script.
 Thus, the form does not work.

 Let's work together to improve this page! :smile: Does it sound good to you?
-If so, feel free to contact me at [e-mail address](sonia.lopez@etu.unige.ch) if:
+If so, feel free to contact me at [Sonia.Lopez@etu.unige.ch](sonia.lopez@etu.unige.ch) if:
 - You spot a typo or a grammar mistake.
 - You have comments or suggestions to improve this page.
 - You have a service suggestion.